binocarlos/arpanet2/README.md

  * 10.254.2.12 - docker
  * 10.253.2.12 - consul

+This means we have a predictable addressing scheme for the arpanet system layer.

 10.241.0.0 -> 10.252.0.0 are reserved for arpanet2 plugins.

 10.0.0.0 -> 10.240.0.0 are reserved for application containers.

 Application containers can be isolated from the arpanet2 layer by using /16 or greater.

-### consul networking
+### consul
 We run consul inside a container and assign it the consul arpanet address (10.254.x.x)

 Consul also binds onto 127.0.0.1 for all ports apart from DNS.

-The DNS is bound onto the docker bridge and docker is told to use the local consul for its DNS.
+The DNS is bound onto the docker bridge and docker is configured to use the consul DNS.

 DNS related docker opts (auto-generated):